nagadomi/nunif/waifu2x/docs/training.md

 - `--seed` option cannot be deterministic for training behavior.
 - DataParallel has not been tested. (multiple `--gpu` option)

-I have confirmed that a model trained with this training code can beat the current pretrained upcunet model.
+I have confirmed that a model trained with this training code can beat the original pretrained upcunet model.

 ## create training data